For You — Body

 You're not trying to become a CrossFit athlete.
 You're trying to be the grandpa who gets on the floor and wrestles with grandkids.
 The husband who can travel and enjoy retirement instead of sitting in a recliner managing pain.
 The father who walks his daughter down the aisle without a cane.

-I've been in this trade 25 years.
-I've watched guys retire strong and guys retire broken.
-The difference wasn't talent.
-It wasn't luck.
-It was a thousand small decisions made over two decades.
+The data is clear: techs retire strong or retire broken.
+The difference isn't talent.
+It isn't luck.
+It's a thousand small decisions made over two decades.
 Stretch or don't.
 Sleep or don't.
 Eat real food or don't.
 Ask for help or don't.

 Start now.
 Not Monday.
 Not January.
 Now.
 Because your body is keeping a running tab, and it always collects.